crcdng/smart_contract_101_ligo/README.md

 If you do not already have Apple's XCode installed, make sure that you confirm when the installations prompts you with "The XCode Command Line Tools will be installed."
 Alternatively, you can also get XCode from the Apple App Store.

+*Note: installing XCode can take a long long time*

 ### Install LIGO specific development tools

 3. Install the Tezos client with Homebrew